About Alice Levitt

 In a hurry?
 Read this:

 Alice’s on-screen credits include hosting web series “Bite Club TV,” and weekly appearances as a food correspondent for WCAX-TV’s news magazine program “The :30.”
 From 2008 to 2015, she spread the gospel of the best eats in the Green Mountains on WVMT’s popular radio show “Charlie + Ernie + Lisa in the Morning!”
-Since 2021, she has appeared every Friday as Alice the Food Lady on BIG 100’s “The Don Geronimo Show.”
+From 2021 to its 2023 cancellation, she appeared every Friday as Alice the Food Lady on BIG 100’s “The Don Geronimo Show.”

 Alice’s laurels include an AltWeekly Award for Best Food Writing, a Folio: Eddie award and Daysies for Best Print/Online Journalist in 2014 and 2015.
-One of her reviews is featured as an example of excellence in restaurant criticism in Changing Writing: A Guide With Scenarios and her reviews are part of many journalism curricula around the country.
+One of her reviews is featured as an example of excellence in restaurant criticism in Changing Writing: A Guide With Scenarios.

 You can follow her adventures on Facebook, Twitter, TikTok, and Instagram.